 Seafood is already among the most widely traded food commodities in the world and the demand for seafood is rising as the global population grows.

-The MSC is working to end overfishing by using its certification and labeling program to incentivize people to produce and consume seafood sustainably.
+The MSC is working to end overfishing and incentivize people to produce and consume seafood sustainably.

 Should I Stop Eating Seafood To Prevent Overfishing?